Tuamotus: Demographics

 A little more than fifty atolls are permanently populated; the rest are occupied only sporadically, during the copra harvesting season or as a base for fishing expeditions.
 The population has grown in the last years due to the fishing boom in the northern part and the extraction of pearls, especially black pearls, in the west and in the center.
-In any case, most of the inhabitants practice subsistence agriculture.
+In any case, most of the inhabitants practise subsistence agriculture.

 In the 2007 census, there were 15,510 inhabitants in the Tuamotu Islands, a population density of 18 inhabitants/km^{2}.
 The population was 14,876 in 2002 and 8,100 in 1983.
 In 2002, 769 inhabitants lived within 400 km of the islands of Moruroa and Fangataufa (former nuclear test base).